SaiKrishnaMohan7/DecisionIssues/Notes.md

 - Solves the issue of clouding global object
 - Helps with splitting front-end code into modules
 - Webpack restart everytime change to config
+- For letting webpack know that it has to use babel it has to be told that via the module object in the rules array as an object.
+See webpack.config.js for idea.
+- Same is for styles.
+The `use` array can be used to specify multiple loaders

 ### Source Maps